Study the Fine Arts Abroad

 In the second semester of the junior year, the School of Theatre requires students in both BFA performance majors (Acting and Theatre Arts) as well as BFA Stage Management to spend a semester studying abroad through BU Study Abroad.
 Students in other majors may work with their advisor to study abroad in this semester as well.
 Students must be in good academic standing to participate.

 Students can choose from any of the abroad experiences to challenge their growth and development not only as artists, but as individuals.
 The School of Theatre has established conservatory-style, studio-specific training semester programs in London, England (with the London Academy of Music and Dramatic Art—LAMDA) as well as in Arezzo, Italy (with the Accademia dell’Arte).
 Please note that capacity limits exist.

 However, students should not feel limited to a conservatory-style, studio-specific semester, but instead can also explore the dozens of different programs abroad offered through BU in London, Dublin, Madrid, Paris, Quito, Tel Aviv, Auckland, Sydney, or anywhere in the world they wish to study.

 The London Academy of Music and Dramatic Art is one of the leading drama schools in the English-speaking world.
 Several drama training schools in the greater London area, some dating back to 1861, joined together to become LAMDA.
 The academy’s teaching faculty is comprised of both experienced permanent staff and a number of outside specialists and professionals who focus on classical training.
 LAMDA studio courses focus on Shakespearean and Jacobean tragedy, as well as Restoration comedy.
-To learn more, visit the LAMDA Student Handbook.

 The Accademia dell’Arte is an internationally recognized institution providing students of theater, music, and dance the opportunity for an intensive semester of study with world-renowned masters of their craft.
 The first half of the program comprises daily training in movement, extended vocal techniques, and Italian language.
 Intensive workshops follow and entail studies in Commedia, and an introduction to performance topics including mask-making and clown.